moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/storage/volumes.md

 ---
-title: 3S SSV Scaleway Scalable Volumes/Storage
+title: 3S SSV HyperScale Scalable Volumes/Storage
 template: article.jade
 ---

 #### Intro

-You can add extra storage on a running instance by adding Scaleway volumes to an existing server.
+You can add extra storage on a running instance by adding HyperScale volumes to an existing server.
 A volume is at most attach to one instance.

 This guide is about volumes managment

 #### Sign in

-In a first time go to the [Scaleway dashboard](xxx) and log in with your email and password.
+In a first time go to the [HyperScale dashboard](xxx) and log in with your email and password.

 Then, click on the “Volumes” button on the left sidebar